Dynamoid/dynamoid/README.markdown

 But if you want a fast, scalable, simple, easy-to-use database (and a Gem that supports it) then look no further!

-## Warning!

-I'm still working on this gem a lot.
-It only provides .where(arguments) in its criteria chaining so far.
-More is coming though!

 ## Installation

 Installing Dynamoid is pretty simple.
 First include the Gem in your Gemfile: